jmheder/gfx803-Rocm-Fedora/README.md

 if you need Davinci Resolve (20.1) you'll need to download and install it, it might complain about a missing zlib, but will give you a solution to skip this, do that.
 The important for me was to remove some specific old(?) libraries inside resolve, due to platform incompabilities : https://www.reddit.com/r/davinciresolve/comments/1d7cr2w/optresolvebinresolve_symbol_lookup_error/
+** Dont ** touch anything within the colorgrading tab, it will crash resolve, I known this is a huge disadvantage and make resolve abit useless, but im trying to fix this.

 ```